Navegg/navegg-backend-challenge/README.md

 # Navegg Back-end Challenge - Create an API

-The general purpose is receiving a list of websites, and organize this information to classify and store all the details of the website.
+The general purpose is receiving a list of websites and organize this information to classify and store all the details of the website.

 ## Briefing
 The application must import a CSV file and add it to a database.
 This CSV contains some sites with their URLs and categories.
 You must develop an API to make a CRUD of these sites after import.